 BPM is the promise of business transformation by maximizing the potential of turnkey business processes in any organization.
-But majority of organizations never realize this dream and land up restricting BPM to project silos at the departmental level.
+But the majority of organizations never realize this dream and land up restricting BPM to project silos at the departmental level.
 Mala Ramakrishnan shares.

 You cannot trust everything you see, Tom Kyte advises.

 Jonathan is giving a little demonstration on how the completeness of execution plans can develop over time.

 Dirty data is everywhere, and it’s headed for a database near you.
 Extraction, transformation, and loading (ETL) can be difficult, but often the most challenging component of that process is the validation and clean up of data.